owncloud/file-picker/docs/installation.md

 ```

 ## Integrate in Vue web application
-There is a caveat when using the File picker inside existing Vue application.
+There is a caveat when using the File picker inside an existing Vue application.
 Since the web component will be imported before Vue, we need to define it as a global variable on our own.
-This requires us to separate import of Vue into a bootstrap file.
+This requires us to separate the import of Vue into a bootstrap file.

 vue.js:
 ```js